julienrbrt/woningfinder/docs/architecture.md

 ### Location Provider

-A Geolocation service is used in order to get the name of a district using coordinates.
+A geolocation service is used in order to get the name of a district using coordinates.
 This is used because the user can filter the house he wants to react to by city and district.
 For that WoningFinder uses Mapbox Geocoding API.

 [More information about that API](https://docs.mapbox.com/api/search/geocoding/).

 ## Housing-Matcher

+### Matching check

+We use redis in order to check if we already try to match a user with an offer.
+We create an uuid of the user and the address and only check if it does not exists.
+This permits to do not have to re-check multiple times an offer as offers stay published for multiple days.

 ### Security